dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 ## Production Monitoring & Logging

 After deploying your app, the next step is to set up logs and monitoring for the application.
-Performance monitoring and logging allows you understand everything going on in your app.
+Performance monitoring and logging allow you understand everything going on in your app.
 User interactions, application errors, and issues.

 All these statistics offer you a better understanding of your app and userbase, which ultimately provides you and your team with better focus areas.